 The Best Things to Do on Mersea Island

-Home to oyster beds, vineyards and gloriously coloured beach huts, when it comes to what to do on Mersea Island you’ll be spoiled for choise.
+Home to oyster beds, vineyards, and gloriously colored beach huts, when it comes to what to do on Mersea Island you’ll be spoiled for choice.
 Mersea Island is easy to reach, yet at the same time feels a million miles away from the rest of the world.
-Take your time here on this island where it’s easy to relax and kickback.
+Take your time here on this island where it’s easy to relax and kick back.

 Check Mersea Island Tide Times Before Visiting

 Mersea Island is an estuary island that’s attached to the mainland of Essex by an ancient Roman causeway.
 This causeway, “the Strood” covers the causeway at certain times of the tide.
 Checking “Tide times Mersea” is the most important thing to do before you set off.
 Before you make plans to visit Mersea Island you should check the tide times Mersea Island by clicking here for the tide times for Mersea Island and the Mersea Island Tide table.

 It is safest to allow about 90 minutes on either side of the high tide to ensure that you can cross the Strood safely.
 In reality, the tide only usually covers the causeway when the tide is expected to be 5 meters or more, but weather and sea state can change this quickly.
 Mersea Island tides are not massively high, and the high tide state that covers the causeway is usually only twice a day for one week during the month and the island is cut off usually for around 90 minutes at a time.
 However, vehicles regularly get stuck and as well as the danger to life, the saltwater will play havoc with your vehicle!